IBMSpectrumComputing/lsf-kubernetes/doc/README_LSF.md

 2637    mclosso PEND  priority   ns01x03                 *115-gfnxd Mar 30 11:08
 ```

-From the output of `bjobs -el` we can see the LSF options have taken effect.
+From the output of `bjobs -l` we can see the LSF options have taken effect.

 ```
 $ bjobs -l